gelndjj/TMP_Files/README.md

 ```

 ### SUMMARY
-This script written in python creates directories and files with ramdom names in a folder.
+This script written in python creates directories and files with random names in a folder.

 ### WHAT IS THIS FOR ?
 I don't know... if for some reasons you want to fill up space on your computer with random files, this script is for you.